 A meeting in the UK in 2018 involving a number of large businesses from the ornamental aquatic sector (importers, retailers and manufacturers) and aquarists demonstrated that, even though the initiative is still at its early stages, there is already a high level of commitment to engage in the project and raise awareness and funding to support freshwater fish conservation.
 An important step in moving forward is to engage aquatics businesses from around the world to create a truly global collaboration that can really make a difference to the conservation of the freshwater species that our industry relies on.

-This is an exciting project at the beginning of its journey and we look forward to seeing how we can support it in its work.
+Shoal officially launched on March 1, 2019 and we look forward to seeing how we can support it in its work as it grows.

-Find out more below by reading the brochure.
+Find out more below by reading the brochure or visit its website.

-If you are interested in being a part of this exciting new initiative you can contact OATA.
+If you are interested in being a part of this exciting initiative you can contact OATA.

 IUCN Home Aquarium Fish Sub-Group